Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 ### Python User-Defined Fuinctions

-#### UDF
+**UDF**
+User Defined Functions allow users to define their own transformations on Spark DataFrames
 - Can´t be optimized by Catalyst Optimizer
 - Function is serialized ans sent to executors
 - Row data is deserializd from Spark´s native binary format to pass to the UDF, and the results are serialized back into Spark´s native format.
 - For Python UDF´s additional interprocess communication overhead between the executor and a Python interpreter running on each worked node.

+**Python-functions**

 ```

-#Python function

 def first_letter_function(email):
     return email[0]

 first_letter_function("annagray@kaufman.com")
 ```

-create apply UDF, register the function as a UDF.
+Create apply UDF, register the function as a UDF.
 This serializes the function and sends it to executors to be able to transofrm DataFrame records.

 `first_letter_udf = udf(first_letter_function)`